Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Evaluation: Comparing Graph and List Views

+We used crowdsourced participants role-playing prompt iteration rather than formative-study experts to support within-subjects comparison with adequate power.
+This study was approved by the IRB of the University of Washington (No. STUDY00024291); participants provided informed consent via the platform.

 \textbf{Conditions.} The only manipulation was how the model outputs were presented.
-In the \textbf{graph} condition, participants used the merged-token graph visualization described in Section~\ref{sec:design}.
+In the \textbf{graph} condition, participants used the merged-token graph visualization described in \S\ref{sec:design}.
 In the \textbf{list} condition, they saw those same outputs as a scrollable plain-text list, with batches separated by prompt whenever two prompts were in play.
-The list presentation is intentionally simple (no merged structure); formative participants nonetheless reported that they often assess models by reading many raw completions in notebook- or file-like views, so this condition mirrors a common practice.
+The list presentation is intentionally simple (no merged structure); formative participants nonetheless reported that they often assess models by reading many raw outputs, so this condition mirrors a common practice.

-\textbf{Procedure.} Each study used a within-subjects design: every participant completed two task blocks (one per interface and one per dataset), with interface assignment, dataset assignment, and ordering counterbalanced.
+\textbf{Procedure.} Each study used a within-subjects design: each participant used both interfaces, with a different dataset assigned to each interface, with interface assignment, dataset assignment, and ordering counterbalanced.
 A final comparative survey collected subjective preferences.
 Participants role-played as game designers working on prompts for a fantasy game to develop both in-game monsters and places.
 Outputs were pre-cached from two datasets: \textit{monsters} (creature descriptions) and \textit{places} (location descriptions).
 We chose these tasks for their open-endedness, desirable diversity, and accessibility to non-LM experts.
-Figures~\ref{fig:user-study-diversity} and~\ref{fig:user-study-single} show screenshots of the interface conditions.
+See Figs.~\ref{fig:user-study-diversity} and~\ref{fig:user-study-single} for screenshots.

 All three studies shared the same subjective measures.
 After each task, participants rated both interfaces on 7-point Likert scales assessing understanding of model behavior (diversity, typical outputs, rare outputs, recurring patterns), workload and effort (NASA-TLX), and usability and satisfaction.
 They also completed direct comparison questions on a 7-point forced-choice scale (1 = graph, 7 = list) asking which interface they preferred overall and on specific dimensions (e.g., ease of use, confidence).
-Full question wording is included in the Post-Task Survey Protocol (Appendix~\ref{sec:post-task-survey}).
+Full question wording is included in the Post-Task Survey Protocol (\S\ref{sec:post-task-survey}).